 Green Sea Urchins are harvested from both the West and East Coast of Canada.
-Green Sea Urchins on the West Coast of Canada are harvested by divers and sold whole and live, mainly to Japan where it is known as "uni."
-The product quality and perishability has restricted the fishery primarily to accessible South Coast Areas.
-The Japanese are the largest consumers of Green Sea Urchin but more recently sales have increased to the public and to local restaurants.
-The 2019 British Columbia Seafood Year in Review estimates that the wholesale value of both Red Sea Urchins and Green Sea Urchins was \$22.8 million in 2019.1 The bulk of this value (91%) was from the Red Sea Urchin fishery since the Green Sea Urchin fishery is much smaller, with a wholesale value of approximately \$2 million.
+Green Sea Urchins on the West Coast of Canada are harvested by divers and sold whole and live, mainly to Japan where it is known as "uni".
+The product quality and perishability has restricted the fishery primarily to accessible South Coast areas.
+The Japanese are the largest consumers of Green Sea Urchin but more recently, sales have increased to local restaurants and the public in BC.
+The 2019 British Columbia Seafood Year in Review estimates that the wholesale value of both Red Sea Urchins and Green Sea Urchins was \$22.8 million in 2019.1 The bulk of this value (91%) was from the Red Sea Urchin fishery is much smaller, with a wholesale value of approximately \$2 million.

 The Canadian industry has multiple competitors with the largest being the Illegal, Unregulated, Unreported (IUU) fishery in Russia.
 Russian urchins are fished close to Japan and are delivered to market fresher and are sold cheaper than the higher priced BC product.
-Competing markets, mainly from Russia, are identified as the largest threat to the sustainability of this fishery
+Competing markets, mainly from Russia, are identified as the largest threat to the sustainability of this fishery.

-3.3.1.
+4.3.1.
 Viability and Market Trends